ewancoder/modem-manager/usage.rst

 If error occurred before ``at+wdss=1,1`` command is executed, it most likely happened because you have no SIM card installed.
 Please, check that you have SIM card installed and that your modem have reliable internet connection (correct APN is set).

 Also, make sure that your modem is patched (see :ref:`preparation`).
-APN must be configured at least once.
+You should click "Prepare empty modem" at least once per each new modem.

 Program stopped working and port has disappeared
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~